 Harsh Realities looks at how doctors, nurses, social services, and advisers take vital decisions about our lives.
 The third programme in the series looks at the legal minefield of assisted suicide and asks if it is ever morally acceptable for a doctor to help kill a patient.
 This programme is the last of three chaired by Niall Dickson, the BBC’s social affairs editor.
 In each programme Niall will be joined by professionals who have direct experience of the subject under discussion.
 In order to listen to this programme select programme 2 for audio access.

+The experiences of young people contacting Childline about bullying in 2015/16.
 Report looking at the extent and types of bullying of children throughout the UK by presenting and interpreting statistical data gathered by ChildLine and highlighting the key issues surrounding bullying.

 This resource looks at the prevalence of deliberate self harm in adolescents and the factors associated with it.